 Syllabification with Regex

-Created: May, 2022 Last updated: February 03, 2024
+Created: May, 2022 Last updated: August 12, 2024

 In this tutorial, we will see how regular expressions (Regex) can help us syllabify words in any language.
 We will use simple examples from English, but you can easily adapt the code to accommodate any phonotactic pattern of interest.
 Our words will be in orthographic form to keep things simple.
 Don’t worry: the method is exactly the same, so you can easily adapt it to inputs that are phonetically transcribed (as they should be!).
 Regex is at the core of most key functions in the Fonology package.
-This tutorial is also part of the PaPE 2023 workshop on text analytics and phonology.

 I assume you already use R and that you may be familiar with regular expressions (if you’re not, see here and see RStudio’s cheat sheet here).
 We will be syllabifying the three words in the vector below.
 Obviously, this is just a tiny sample to show you how to get started.